Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Using the Algorithm for Submodular Cover

-Specifically, for each threshold $\tau$ we run a variant of \AdaptiveSampling called \AdaptiveSamplingForCover as a subroutine to find a maximal set of valuable items in $O(\log(n))$ adaptive rounds.
+Specifically, for each threshold $\tau$ we run a variant of \AdaptiveSampling called \AdaptiveSamplingForCover~(\Cref{alg:sampling-for-cover}) as a subroutine to find a maximal set of valuable items in $O(\log(n))$ adaptive rounds.
 The first difference between this algorithm and \AdaptiveSampling is that it takes the value lower bound $L$ as part of its input instead of a cardinality constraint~$k$.
 Therefore, we slightly modify the \AdaptiveSampling algorithm as follows.
-Since we do not have an explicit constraint on the number of elements that we can to add, we set $m$ such that it is possible to add all of the elements at once.
+Since we do not have an explicit constraint on the number of elements that we can to add, we set $m$ such that it is possible to add all elements at once.
 This change is reflected in Lines~$2$~and~$13$ of \AdaptiveSamplingForCover.
+Next, we use

-We use $\floor{(L-f(S))/((1-\hat{\varepsilon})\tau)}$ as an upper bound for the number of elements that can be added in each iteration.
-This is a consequence of our initial choice of $\tau = \Delta^*$ and our method for lowering the threshold as the algorithm progresses.
-We are guaranteed that for the current value of $\tau$, no element has marginal gain more than $\tau/(1-\hat\varepsilon)$ to the selected set~$S$.
-Furthermore, the average contribution of elements in $T$ satisfies $\E[\Delta(T,S)/|T|] \ge (1-\hat\varepsilon)\tau$, justifying our choice for the upper bound.
-We are essentially applying Property 3 of \Cref{lem:adaptive_sampling} to the previous value of $\tau$ and using Property 2 of \Cref{lem:adaptive_sampling} for the current stage.
+as an upper bound for the number of elements that can be added in each round.
+This is a consequence of our initial choice of $\tau = \Delta^*$ and the method for lowering the threshold as the algorithm progresses.
+We know that for the current threshold $\tau$, no element has marginal gain more than $\tau/(1-\varepsilon)$ to the selected set~$S$ by Property 3 of \Cref{lem:adaptive_sampling}.
+Furthermore, the average contribution of elements in $T$ for this stage satisfies $\E[\Delta(T,S)/|T|] \ge (1-\varepsilon)\tau$ by an analog of Property 2 of \Cref{lem:adaptive_sampling}.
+This then justifies our choice for the upper bound.

-To give intuition for why this leads to an acceptable approximation factor, observe that for the current threshold $\tau$, the optimum (conditioned on our current choice of $S$) must have at least $(L - f(S))/(\tau/(1-\hat\varepsilon))$ elements since the marginal gains are bounded.
-Our cardinality upper bound $(L-F(S))/((1-\hat\varepsilon)\tau)$ implies that the algorithm does not add too many more elements than the optimum in each round.
-The final modification is in the stopping condition of Line~$15$, where we check whether or not we have reached the value lower bound $L$.
+To give intuition for why this leads to an acceptable approximation factor, observe that for the current threshold $\tau$, the optimum (conditioned on our current choice of $S$) must have at least $(L - f(S))/(\tau/(1-\varepsilon))$ elements since the marginal gains are upper bounded.
+Our cardinality bound $\ceil{(L-f(S))/((1-\varepsilon)\tau)}$ implies that the algorithm does not add too many more elements than the optimum in each round.
+The final modification is the stopping condition on Line~$15$, where we check whether or not we have reached the value lower bound $L$.